-If an antibiotic caused the problem, your doctor may prescribe other antibiotics that help good bacteria grow back so your symptoms go away faster.
+Your doctor will prescribe antibiotics that help good bacteria grow back so your symptoms go away faster.

 If your PMC is severe or keeps coming back, you may need:

 - Extra rounds of antibiotics

-- Fetal microbial transplant (FMT), during which your doctor puts healthy stool from a donor into your system to help restore good bacteria
+- Fecal microbial transplant (FMT), during which your doctor puts healthy stool from a donor into your system to help restore good bacteria

 - Surgery to take out part of your colon (less than 1% of people with PMC need this)

 Living With PMC

 If you're dealing with PMC symptoms, drink plenty of fluids like water or watered-down fruit juice to help flush out your system.
 Eat soft foods that are easy to digest like applesauce, rice, or bananas.
 Avoid high-fiber foods like nuts, beans, and veggies.

 Eat several small meals during the day instead of a few large ones, and stay away from fried, spicy, or fatty foods.
 They can irritate your stomach and make your symptoms worse.

 Wash your hands regularly to keep C. diff from spreading and getting back into your system.
 Hand sanitizers do not work in preventing recurrence of the infection.